Skip to main content

 Compatibility

-RemoteAgent requires Node.js 20 or later on the machine running the agent.
-The agent package runs on Linux, macOS, and Windows (WSL recommended on Windows).
-The runner you choose may have additional prerequisites — see the Runners section for details.
+The RemoteAgent.CHAT binary is self-contained — no Node.js or runtime required.
+It runs on Linux, macOS, and Windows (WSL recommended on Windows).
+The runner you choose may have its own prerequisites — see the Runners section for details.